danielfdsilva/glacial-inferno/README.md

 The site will automatically refresh since it is bundled with livereload.

 ### Other commands
-Compile the sass files, javascript...
-Use this instead of ```gulp serve``` if you don't want to watch.
+Compile the files to the `dist` folder ready for production.
 ```
 $ npm run build
 ```